-“O you who have believed, let not a people ridicule another people; perhaps they may be better than them; nor let women ridicule other women; perhaps they may be better than them.
+“O you who have believed, let not a people ridicule other people; perhaps they may be better than them, nor let women ridicule other women; perhaps they may be better than them.
 And do not insult one another and do not call each other by offensive nicknames.
 Wretched is the name of disobedience after one’s faith.
 And whoever does not repent – then it is those who are the wrongdoers.”
-(Holy Qur’an 49:11)
+(Qur’an 49:11)

 SUNNI HISTORICAL BOOKS MOCK ABU HANIFA AND IMAM AHMAD. (while pretending to mock the belief of others).